-Brochure K-12 Education Networking Guide Advanced technology in elementary, middle and high schools creates new ways for students to learn, and changes how teachers plan and deliver lessons.
+Advanced technology in elementary and secondary schools creates new ways for students to learn, and changes how teachers plan and deliver lessons.
 It also provides the digital tools for school administrators to simplify operations, better comply with regulations, and deliver a safer environment for students and teachers.

-Is your K-12 network ready for the digital education innovations of the future?
+Is your school network ready for the digital education innovations of the future?

-This guide provides school administrators and IT teams information and strategies for designing efficient and cost-effective IT networks that enable dynamic digital learning experiences.
-This secure, highperformance platform supports administrative innovation for today and into the future.
+This guide provides information and strategies for how school administrators and IT teams can design efficient and cost-effective IT networks that enable dynamic digital learning experiences.
+This secure, high-performance platform supports administrative innovation for today and into the future.